raphaelfrn/blog-node-react/readme.md

 ## Setup Notes

-These notes serve as a quick reference for setting up a development environment on a new PC, with the right dependecies for this project.
+These notes serve as a quick reference (mainly for myself) for setting up a development environment on a new PC, with the right dependecies for this project.

 Install [mySql], [Xampp], [NodeJs]